Alekoll/Math4610/SolutionManual/InversePower.md

 `python3 PowerMethods.py`

 **Description/Purpose:** Given: A (n x n), diagonally dominate, and guess vector.
-The power method will converge to the highest eigenvalue in the direction of the guess vector.
+The power method will converge to the closest eigenvalue in the direction of the guess vector.

 **Input:** The routine requires 3 inputs: A, guess vector, maxiter:

 `InversePower(A, v, stop)`

-**Output:** This routine produces the largest eigenvalue:
+**Output:** This routine produces the closest eigenvalue:

  ```
-13350630678.737057
+25534.35088001618
  ```

 **Usage/Example:** The routine requires two arguement.
 A, and b.
 ```
 import BuildMatrix

-A = BuildMatrix(5,100)
+A = BuildMatrix(5,10)
-exact = CreateX(5,100)
+exact = CreateX(5,10)
 b = Createb(A, exact)
 v = [2,2,2,2,2]

-eigenvalue = Inversemethod(A,v,100)
+eigenvalue = Inversemethod(A,v,1000)

 ```
 Eigenvalue:

 ```
-13350630678.737057
+25534.35088001618

 ```